Dalian No.8 Senior High School: Infrastructure and Facilities

 The school overhauled and rebuilt its buildings in the year of 2002, joined by a number of new dedicated laboratories.
 Of all the books in its library, about 80,000 are available to students.
 The school also provides gym, man-made football and basketball field.

-In summer of 2008, the Dalian city government decided to refurbish the main building of the school.
+In the summer of 2008, the Dalian city government decided to refurbish the main building of the school.

 Activities

 Dalian No.8 Senior High has won the first place for 4 consequent years in the RoboCup Junior competition.

 Dalian No.8 Senior High won the first place of 2016 RoboCup Junior competition.